Winegrowing

 Rhône: power and complexity

-The Côtes du Rhône, divided into northern and southern parts, offer a wide variety of wines.
-Grenache, Syrah and Mourvèdre are the main grape varieties for red wines, while Viognier and Marsanne dominate for whites.
+The Côtes du Rhône, divided into northern and southern parts, offer a great diversity of wines.
+Grenache, Syrah and Mourvèdre are the main grape varieties for red wines, while Viognier and Marsanne dominate for the whites.

 Alsace: the originality of white wines